Attorney-at-law, Certified Specialist SBA Inheritance Law

 - 2005 to 2007 – Legal internship with Guy Mustaki, CBWM

-- 2004 – Internship in an Italian law firm
+- 2004 – Legal Internship in an Italian law firm

-- 2003 – Internship at the diplomatic section of the Swiss Embassy in Dublin
+- 2003 – Diplomatic Internship at the Swiss Embassy in Dublin

 - 2012 – C.A.S.
 Inheritance Law